-Right now we’re all in lockdown but we are still allowed to exercise up to 5km from our homes.
+Right now we’re all in lockdown but we are still allowed to exercise.
 Why not join Irish rugby star and Down Syndrome Ireland Ambassador Conor Murray and get active for DSI by taking on our 21 Day Challenge and help raise money to support our work.

 “The 21 day challenge encourages people to get up and get active during what is a uniquely stressful time for everyone,” Conor says of the 21 day challenge.